-The Development Application seeks to resolve an issue that has been ongoing for almost two decades.
-The purpose of the Development Application is to excise a portion of the subject site containing an Aboriginal Burial Ground (the "Yalanji Cemetery") on a new separate title to facilitate the transfer of land from private ownership to the Bamanga Bubu Ngadimunku Aboriginal Corporation (the "BBN").
-Particular details around the transfer of land have been negotiated and agreed between the Landowner and BBN.
+This Development Application seeks to formalise a long-standing matter that has remained unresolved for nearly two decades.
+Specifically, the application proposes to excise a portion of the subject site, which contains an Aboriginal Burial Ground known as the Yalanji Cemetery, onto a separate title.
+This excision will facilitate the transfer of the cemetery land from private ownership to the Bamanga Bubu Ngadimunku Aboriginal Corporation (BBN), ensuring its ongoing protection and cultural significance for the Yalanji people.